keskival/teroracle/README.md

 are vulnerable to 99% attack, where 99% of the people can be wrong and/or collude against Tero and report a fact or an event incorrectly.

-The Tero Says fact and event reporting is based on the following assumptions:
+The Teroracle fact and event reporting is based on the following assumptions:

 * Tero won't collude with anyone, as he hates everyone uniformly.
 * Tero will report facts about sports events accurately without subjective bias, as he doesn't care about sports.